-When you install WordPress using Hostinger, your site title has already been set.
+When you intall WordPress with SiteGround, your site title and tagline have already been set.

 Some themes display the tagline on the frontend of the site.
 It is a quick description that says what your site is about.

-Let’s say you are a ‘food blogger’, you would put something like that in the tagline section.
+Let’s say you are a ‘food blogger’, you would put something like ‘foodie reviews’ as your tagline.

-On your WordPress admin dashboard, go to ‘Settings’ and then ‘General’.
+From your WordPress admin area, go to ‘Settings’ and then ‘General’.

-Whatever you change your tagline to, make sure it accurately describes what your users can expect from your site.
+Whatever you change your tagline to, make sure it accurately describes what your users can expect from your website.

 Change Admin Email

 You will need to confirm that the email has changed.
-You will be sent a confirmation email to the new email address that you are using, simply click on the confirmation/verification link in the email to confirm the changes.
+You wil be sent a confirmation email to the new email address that you used, simply click on the confirmation/verfication link in the email to confirm the changes.

 A permalink is a static (permanent) link to your page or post.

-It is the best option because it allows you to add keywords to your URL without having any additional words preceding it.
-This reduces the chances of the URL being too long that it gets truncated in the search engine results page.
+It is the best option because it allows you to add keywords to your URL without having any additional words or numbers proceeding it.

-WordPress comes with plenty of free theme options to get your started.
-WP also comes with a huge array of premium themes and site builders.
+WordPress comes with plenty of free theme options to get you started.
+WP also boasts a vast number of premium themes and visual site builders.

 You also have a few ways you can add a new theme to your site.

-In this article I will cover how to install a free theme directly from within your WordPress dashboard and how to upload a premium theme .zip file using the WordPress dashboard.
+In this tutorial, I will cover how to install a free theme directly from your WordPress admin dashboard and how to upload a premium theme .zip file, also through the WP dashboard.

-You can also install a theme using an FTP client or your file manager in your hosting account, but I will not cover these options in this post.
+You can install a theme using an FTP client or your host accounts file manager, but I will cover these in a separate tutorial.